-Name Age1 Position Vijay B. Samant 2 61 President, Chief Executive Officer and Director Igor P. Bilinsky, Ph.D.
-41 Senior Vice President, Corporate Development Mammen P. Mammen, Jr., M.D.
-50 Vice President, Clinical Vaccines Anthony A. Ramos 47 Vice President Finance, Chief Accounting Officer Larry R. Smith, Ph.D.
-53 Vice President, Vaccine Research
+Name Age1 Position Vijay B. Samant 2 62 President, Chief Executive Officer and Director Igor P. Bilinsky, Ph.D.
+42 Senior Vice President, Corporate Development Mammen P. Mammen, Jr., M.D.
+51 Vice President, Clinical Vaccines Anthony A. Ramos 48 Vice President Finance, Chief Accounting Officer Larry R. Smith, Ph.D.
+54 Vice President, Vaccine Research

-- 1 As of December 31, 2013. - Executive officer.
+1 As of December 31, 2014.

+2 Executive officer.

 Vijay B. Samant joined us as President and Chief Executive Officer in November 2000.
 Previously, he held various positions at Merck from 1977 to 2000.
 From 1998 to 2000, he was Chief Operating Officer of the Merck Vaccine Division.
 From 1990 to 1998, he served in the Merck Manufacturing Division as Vice President of Vaccine Operations, Vice President of Business Affairs and Executive Director of Materials Management.
 From 1977 to 1990, Mr. Samant held a variety of positions of increasing responsibility in manufacturing, process engineering, production planning and control, business development and loss prevention in several Merck operating divisions.
 Mr. Samant holds a bachelor's degree in chemical engineering from the University of Bombay, India, an M.S. degree in chemical engineering from Columbia University and an S.M. degree from the Sloan School of Management at MIT.
-Mr. Samant became a member of the board of directors of Raptor Pharmaceutical Corporation in 2011.
-Mr. Samant has been a member of the Board of Trustees for the National Foundation for Infectious Diseases and the International Vaccine Institute in Seoul, South Korea since 2008.
+Mr. Samant became a member of the Board of Trustees for the National Foundation for Infectious Diseases and the International Vaccine Institute in Seoul, South Korea since 2008.
 Mr. Samant was also a Director of the Aeras Global TB Vaccine Foundation from 2001 to 2010.

 Igor P. Bilinsky, Ph.D., joined us as Senior Vice President, Corporate Development in October 2010.
-Prior to joining us, Dr. Bilinsky was Vice President, Business Development and Special Operations at Halozyme Therapeutics, Inc. since January 2008, after joining the company in 2007 as Executive Director, Corporate Development and Special Operations.
+Prior to joining us, Dr. Bilinsky was Vice President, Business Development and Special Operations at Halozyme

+Therapeutics, Inc. since January 2008, after joining the company in 2007 as Executive Director, Corporate Development and Special Operations.
 From 2005 to 2007, Dr. Bilinsky was Chief Executive Officer of Androclus Therapeutics, Inc., a privately-held biotechnology company developing novel therapeutics for autoimmune and inflammatory diseases.
 He joined Androclus in 2004 as Chief Operating Officer.
 From 1999 to 2004, Dr. Bilinsky served in positions of increasing responsibility as a management consultant, project leader and ultimately as principal in the healthcare practice of the Boston Consulting Group, where he advised companies in the biotechnology, pharmaceutical and life science industries on business strategy, operational performance and mergers and acquisitions.
 Prior to joining the Boston Consulting Group, Dr. Bilinsky also worked in research positions at Symyx Technologies, Inc. and the MIT Lincoln Laboratory.
 Dr. Bilinsky received his B.S. degree in physics from the Moscow Institute of Physics and Technology and his Ph.D. degree in physics from MIT.